copperwater/xNetHack/doc/xnh-changelog-10.0.md

   from arrows fired from it.
 This floor is 1 (no multishot) if you wouldn't be able to multishoot with it, or 2 if you can only shoot a maximum of 2 arrows, but otherwise it's 3.
+- The Ranger quest has received an overhaul:
+  - The home level is lightly redesigned (from when it was redone in xNetHack 3.0); monsters will no longer spawn in the sacred grove.

 ### Interface changes